Omar-Hashem-10/VCare/README.md

 - **Manage Appointments**: Admin can oversee all appointments made on the platform.
 - **Manage Bookings**: Admin can manage the bookings made by users.
 - **Manage Users**: Full control over platform users, including roles (Superadmin, Admin, Doctor, Patient).
-- **Contact Management**: Admin can view and respond to messages from the contact form.
+- **Contact Management**: Admin can view messages from the contact form.
 - **Manage Sliders**: Customize the home page slider.
 - **Site Information**: Edit site information like about, download options, and additional details.